-This course consists of a four-week internship with a non-profit organization, or a government department or agency focused on issues of gender, sexuality, reproductive and sexual health, along with a seminar which will help you prepare for and process your internship.
+This seminar consists of a four-week internship with a non-profit organization, research institute, or government agency focused on Mediterranean island ecosystem conservation, marine-terrestrial interactions, sustainable resource management, or community-based environmental initiatives.
+The seminar will help you prepare for and process your internship experience.
 Permission may be granted to undertake an internship with a for-profit entity, but this will only be given if the entity is primarily focused on outcomes related to the program theme and has a designated officer whom you can work with.
-The aim of an internship is to enable the student to gain valuable work experience in the field of gender, sexuality, reproductive and sexual health and enhance their skills in an international work environment.
+The aim of an internship is to enable students to gain valuable work experience in the field of Mediterranean island ecology and conservation while enhancing their skills in an international work environment.
 A minimum of 140 hours must be spent working for the organization.

-While SIT will suggest organizations which are willing to take on our students as interns, it is ultimately each student's responsibility to apply for and secure an internship placement.
+While SIT will suggest organizations willing to take on our students as interns, it is ultimately each student's responsibility to secure an internship placement.
 Whether a student is accepted at any particular organization will, in large part, depend on the organization's requirements in that semester and on the student's skills, and academic and employment background.
-The organization and the student's internship activities, though, must be approved by the academic director having regard to both the program's academic goals and safety requirements.
-You will consult regularly with the SIT staff and faculty to review your progress in setting up and undertaking the internship and learning associated with the internship experience.
+The organization and the student's internship activities must be approved by the academic director having regard to both the program's academic goals and safety requirements.
+You will consult regularly with SIT staff and faculty to review your progress in setting up and undertaking the internship and learning associated with the internship experience.

-Once an internship has been arranged it will not be possible for you to change to another internship without the permission of the academic director.
+Once an internship has been arranged, it will not be possible for you to change to another internship without the permission of the academic director.
 This permission will only be given if there is a clear and compelling reason for the change and if there will be no damage to the internship program for future students.

-Students prepare, plan, and design their internship as part of the Research Methods and Ethics in Health course, where you will submit a detailed proposal before beginning your internship.
-The proposal will include an extensive literature review covering the background and history of the organization, the issues it focuses on, how it fits in the context of similar organizations in India.
+Students prepare, plan, and design their internship as part of the Environmental Research Methods and Ethics course, where you will submit a detailed proposal before beginning your internship.
+The proposal will include an extensive literature review covering the background and history of the organization, the conservation issues it focuses on, and how it fits in the context of similar organizations in the Mediterranean region, Europe, and/or globally.